msyamkumar/cs220-f21-projects/lab-p9/README.md

 ## Bucketizing Players

-You have learned in previous lectures how to bucketize data, which makes a dictionary of lists.
+You learnt in the Dictionaries 2 how to bucketize data, which makes a dictionary of lists.
 Let's try this with players.
 In particular, let's make a bucketized dictionary of players by position.
 The dictionary will look like this: